GTrack became open 6 Mar 2018

 doi: 10.1186/1471-2105-12-494 PMID: 22208806

-BioXSD 1.1 is available at http://bioxsd.org/BioXSD-1.1.xsd.
-This stable version is available for implementations and open for additions and further requirements.
-Suggestions for changes are welcome and may be reflected in the future versions.
-This is the canonical Schema location to be imported in document XSDs (such as in Web services' WSDLs) or to be synchronised with.
+http://bioxsd.org/BioXSD-1.1) is available at http://bioxsd.org/BioXSD-1.1.xsd.
+This latest stable version is available for implementations, actively maintained, and open to further developments.
+New requirements and suggestions for changes are welcome and may be reflected in future versions.

-(There is no 'worked-around' version available yet for Web-service providers using Python for SOAP stack.
-It will be available soon.
-Please contact email@example.com with urgent inquiries.)
+(Note: There is no "worked-around" version of BioXSD 1.1 available for SOAP Web service providers using Python ZSI for their backend SOAP stack.
+It can be made available if required, please contact firstname.lastname@example.org.)

-(For Web-service providers using Python for SOAP stack: Due to some important basic features missing in the Python Zolera Soap Infrastructure (ZSI) library, a special version for generating ZSI code is at http://bioxsd.org/BioXSD-1.0.zsi.Workaround.xsd.
+(For SOAP Web service providers using Python ZSI for their backend SOAP stack: Due to some important basic features missing in the Python Zolera Soap Infrastructure (ZSI) library, a special version for generating ZSI code is at http://bioxsd.org/BioXSD-1.0.zsi.Workaround.xsd.
 Do not forget to get the ZSI patch for the empty-complexType bug.
 This xsd is "SOAP-compatible" with the normal xsd.
 It means that the services in Python should be generated from WSDLs importing the BioXSD-x.x.zsi.Workaround.xsd Schema, but WSDLs of the deployed services should then be importing the normal BioXSD-x.x.xsd Schema.)

-Technical documentation of the BioXSD version 1.1 is at /technicalDocumentation/BioXSD-1.1
+Full reference documentation of BioXSD version 1.1 is at ./technicalDocumentation/BioXSD-1.1.

 Example workflows (analysis pipelines) combine multiple bioinformatics Web services using BioXSD.

-Workflows show that these services are smoothly compatible.
+Workflows show that such services are smoothly compatible.

-IBCP, CNRS, Lyon, France: Christophe Blanchet, Alexandre Joseph (until 2010; now EFREI, Paris)
+IBCP, CNRS, Lyon, France: Christophe Blanchet (now also IFB, Gif-sur-Yvette, France), Alexandre Joseph (until 2010)

 ... and multiple supporters at diverse research institutions

-Research Council of Norway (to eSysbio, the FUGE Bioinformatics platform, and ELIXIR.NO)
+Research Council of Norway (to eSysbio, to the FUGE Bioinformatics Platform, and ELIXIR.NO to the Norwegian Bioinformatics Platform)

 Villum Foundation (to the Center for Disease Systems Biology)